compound-finance/circlex/README.md

 ## Contributing

 Create a PR to contribute to Circlex.
-All contirbutors agree to accept the license specified in this repository for all contributions to this project.
+All contributors agree to accept the license specified in this repository for all contributions to this project.
+See [LICENSE.md](/LICENSE.md).